Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Tectonic is the secure, automated, and hybrid enterprise Kubernetes platform.
 Built by CoreOS.

-Our solutions for Monitoring Kubernetes works for most of the distributions of Kubernetes.
-And it works for Tectonic as well.
-It just requires small help to get the host logs.
+Our solutions for Monitoring Kubernetes work for most distributions of Kubernetes.
+And they work for Tectonic as well.
+They just require a small help to get the host logs.

-Tectonic is using CoreOS as a host Linux for containers.
-CoreOS is very lightweight Linux, that does not provide package manager and require you to install additional software with containers.
+Tectonic is using CoreOS as the host Linux for containers.
+CoreOS is a very lightweight Linux that does not provide a package manager and requires you to install additional software with containers.

-CoreOS by default writes all host logs to the journald, which stores them in binary format.
-In most distributions, like RHEL, we recommend installing rsyslog which automatically configures streaming of all logs from journald to /var/log/.
-For CoreOS we should do the same, the only difference we will need to install it inside the container.
+CoreOS by default writes all host logs to journald, which stores them in binary format.
+In most distributions like RHEL, we recommend installing rsyslog which automatically configures streaming of all logs from journald to /var/log/.
+For CoreOS, we should do the same.
+The only difference is we will need to install it inside the container.

-For the image outcoldsolutions/journald-to-syslog I choose debian:stretch as a base image for a simple reason.
+For the image outcoldsolutions/journald-to-syslog, I chose debian:stretch as a base image for a simple reason.
 It has the right version of journalctl, built with the right set of libraries.
-If you will ssh to one of your CoreOS boxes, you will find out that it journald was built with +LZ4 and it is probably using it as a default.
+If you ssh to one of your CoreOS boxes, you will find out that journald was built with +LZ4 and it is probably using it as the default.

 $ journalctl --version